adamsarek/btc-address-lookup/README.md

   The program never stops unless it is terminated by the user or the operating system.
 [^robots_txt]: The Crawler respects robots.txt rules of each source.
 [^altcoins]: The Crawler is able to find out the cryptocurrency of a given address from all of the blockchains available on [Blockchair](https://blockchair.com/ "Blockchair").
+[^useful_data]: The Crawler saves only the data that contains useful information about certain BTC address.
 [^connecting_addresses_and_data]: The Crawler connects the crawled addresses and data.

 ### Requirements: